 If homes were sold to sitting police then they'd need 10-year guarantee that they wouldn't be moved without their consent.
-The problem with relocating management to Housing Associations is that a police officer could be in a flat with difficult neighbours.
-Police Scotland, the officer believes, has a Duty of Care to provide reasonable, safe, affordable housing.
+The problem with relocating management to Housing Associations is that a police officer could be in a flat within difficult neighbours.
+The Police, the officer believes, has a Duty of Care to provide reasonable, safe, affordable housing.